 Here are some additional resources-

 S Corp Package

-Couple of things to keep in mind- we make very little profits on payroll processing… we offer it as a convenience to our clients.
-One throat to choke with a single call can be reassuring but if you want to run your payroll, go for it!.
-And… the benefit of the Watson CPA Group preparing both tax returns is that we slide things around depending on income limitations, phaseouts, alternative minimum tax (AMT), etc. Having our arms around both can yield some good tax savings!
+Couple of other things to keep in mind- we make very little profits on payroll processing… we offer it as a convenience to our clients.
+One throat to choke with a single call can be reassuring but if you want to run your payroll, go for it!
+And… the benefit of the Watson CPA Group preparing both tax returns is that we slide things around depending on income limitations, phaseouts, alternative minimum tax (AMT), Section 199A deduction optimization, etc. Having our arms around both can yield some good tax savings!